SAP-samples/upscale-commerce-custom-component/native-extension-examples/klarna-checkout/README.md

 Access the project root in terminal and run "npm install"

 **4\.
 Add the library module to your application:**

+Note: If you're using version 0.59.0 or higher, this step is automated and can be skipped.

 Open the file src/app/core/extension.module.ts in your ide/text editor